racquellemoine/Cellphone-Dodgem/README.md

 python main.py -g False
 ```

-You can change the random seed, number of stalls, number of stalls to visit, theta value, timeout, list of players, and seed.
+You can change the random seed, number of stalls, number of stalls to visit, theta value, timeout, list of players, and the time interval for the game loop.